Resource-Efficient Variational Quantum Classifier: Experimental results

-when $l$ remains a relatively small constant distance from $k+1$.
-In summary, it means that we can successfully complete the classification procedure with the expected number of shots equals two.
+In the introduced model, the cost function depends on the measurement outcomes of all qubits $m = (m_j)_{j=0}^{k-1}$ and the predicted class for a single data point is again determined from the $T$ measurement outcomes.
+First, ambiguous measurement outcomes are filtered out.
+We introduce a model parameter $t= \lceil \frac{k}{2} \rceil, \ldots, k$.
+An outcome is retained only if the absolute value of the sum of the measured eigenvalues satisfies $|\sum_{j=0}^{k-1} m_j| \ge 2t - k$.
+For each retained shot, the sign of the sum of the measured eigenvalues $\text{sign}(\sum_{j=0}^{k-1}m_j)$ determines the class assignment.
+By aggregating the class assignments on all retained valid shots, an empirical class probability is estimated, and the final class label is determined according to the majority outcome.
+If no valid shots are obtained, the data point is assigned a class label at random.

-\section{EXPERIMENTAL RESULTS}
+\section{Experimental results}

-In this section, we present the results of the experiment supporting the theoretical consideration of the unambiguous quantum classifier.
-The implementation is publicly available on GitHub at \url{https://github.com/Weliras/RESOURCE-EFFICIENT-VARIATIONAL-QUANTUM-CLASSIFIER}.
-All of our experiments are implemented in the Python PennyLane framework version 0.40.0 \cite{bergholm2018pennylane}, which is commonly used in the field of QML.
+In this section, we present the results of the experiment on the unambiguous quantum classifier.
+The implementation is publicly available on GitHub repository at \href{https://github.com/Weliras/RESOURCE-EFFICIENT-VARIATIONAL-QUANTUM-CLASSIFIER}{https://github.com/Weliras/RESOURCE-EFFICIENT-VARIATIONAL-QUANTUM-CLASSIFIER}.
+All of our experiments are implemented in the Python PennyLane framework version 0.40.0 \citep{bergholm2018pennylane}, which is commonly used in the field of QML.
 We utilized the C++ \emph{lightning.qubit} performance-optimized state-vector simulator for training our QML models, while the \emph{default.mixed} simulator was used for testing under both noiseless and noisy conditions.
 The implementation is carried out in a series of \emph{Jupyter Notebooks}, which provide an effective environment for experimentation and data visualization.

-To compare and evaluate our models against results reported in previous studies, we use three publicly available datasets.
-These datasets are chosen because they collectively represent a common use case that supports the timely diagnosis of severe health conditions.
-Specifically, \textbf{\emph{Dataset A}} is designed for predicting heart failure, \textbf{\emph{Dataset B}} focuses on diabetes prediction, and \textbf{\emph{Dataset C}} is used for forecasting breast cancer.
-The selection of these datasets is further motivated by their suitability for modeling problems formulated as binary classification tasks, which are well aligned with the implementation of VQC models.
-The datasets used in this study are available at the following links: \url{https://www.kaggle.com/datasets/andrewmvd/heart-failure-clinical-data}, \url{https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database} and \url{https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic}.
+To compare and evaluate our models against results reported in previous studies, we used a publicly available medical dataset.
+This dataset was chosen because it represents a common use-case that supports the timely diagnosis of severe health conditions, highlighting the practical relevance and potential impact of the proposed model.
+Specifically, the chosen dataset is suitable for machine learning applications that aim to predict the presence of breast cancer.
+The selection of this dataset is further motivated by its suitability for a problem formulated as a binary classification task, which aligns well with the implementation of VQC models.
+The dataset used in this study is available at \citep{dataset}.